By Tim Hjersted

 Our generation, whether they subscribe to higher ideals or not, is quickly and dangerously reaching the point where it is enough to “just get by”: to get a job, watch movies, have sex and buy more stuff.
 We can leave these problems to someone else.
 Content with the barrage of entertainment that consumer culture has to offer, and overwhelmed by the daunting challenge our generation faces, there are enough distractions to keep us comfortably numb well after we’ve forgotten what real life is all about.

 Now, it’s true.
-Even eco-minded activists like to watch movies or get engrossed in the occasional videogame, go out for a few beers – whatever it is.
+Even eco-minded activists like to watch movies or get engrossed in the occasional videogame, smoke a little cannabis – whatever it is.
 It’s certainly fine to enjoy these things.
 It’s just important to keep these forms in balance with everything else in life.

 For me, activism, drawing, making music, dancing, biking, photography, culture jamming, writing and other creative arts are forms of enjoyment that will resonate with me long after the activity itself.
 And more specifically, these are cyclical activities that rise like a spiral towards some goal unnecessary to define.
 That is the problem for me with ingestible or entertainment drugs.
 They lead only back to themselves.
 Taking the drugs, finding the escape and release we find temporary solace.
 Then Monday morning comes; we turn on the TV, and we are confronted with the same problems.
 We have not grown wiser.
 We have not sought progress towards any alternative.
 The only recourse is another drug, to find oblivion once again the next weekend and do it all over again, week after week after week.